A significant collection of uniforms exists.

 Nurse Uniforms 1895 - 1995

-Anyone visiting a hospital museum or viewing a set of historic photographs such as those which appear on this website cannot help but be amazed by the changes which occurred in nurses' uniforms over the period 1895 - 1995.
+Anyone visiting a hospital museum or viewing a set of historic photographs such as those which appear on this website cannot help but be amazed by the changes which have occurred in nurses' uniforms over the period 1895 - 1995.
 Florence Nightingale's pioneering work in nursing during the Crimean War, which is seen as laying the foundation for the modern profession of nursing, was undertaken in 1854.
 This is just prior to the establishment of the first Rockhampton Hospital in 1857.

-Before continuiing the story, please be aware that if you would like to see more infomation about each of these photographs, just click your mouse anywhere in the photo.
+Before continuiing the story, please be aware that if you would like to see more infomation about any of these photographs, just click your mouse anywhere in the photo.
 When you are finished browsing, click the back arrow at the top left of the browser screen to go back to the story.

 .